 A student-led Coalition of Occupational Therapy Advocates for Diversity (COTAD) chapter was established in spring 2020.
 The group also has a book club.

 Inclusivity, Diversity, and Equity in Action (IDEA) promotes inclusion, diversity, and equity in Wayne State's Doctor of Physical Therapy program through education, outreach, and the creation of a safe platform for minority concerns within the WSU Doctor of Physical Therapy program.
-Read more about co-founder DPT student Bana Odeh.
+Read more about co-founder DPT graduate Bana Odeh.

 Physical therapy students raised money to support an adaptive sled hockey team as part of the program's annual day of service.